swarnim288/createbotlabs/README.md

 Prismatic joint 1: allows the bridge to move up/down (Y-axis).
 Prismatic joint 2: allows the actuator to move left/right (X-axis) along the bridge.
-The actuator position is driven by motor rotation and belt tension
+The actuator position is driven by motor rotation and belt tension WORKING OF DIAGRAM GIVEN IN THE ASSIGNMENT
+The carriage is connected on either side by a serpentine belt.
+This belt is fed through a total of 6 pulleys and 2 motors.
+The carriage will slide (left and right) along a gantry that is free to move up and down, which allows for complete planar freedom.
+Figure 3a illustrates how a move in the +X direction can be accomplished by turning both motors in the clockwise direction, by the same amount, and at the same speed.
+Figure 3b illustrates how a move in the +Y direction can be accomplished by turning both A and B motors by equal amounts in opposite directions and at the same speed.

 .